IDAES/idaes-pse/docs/reference_guides/model_libraries/power_generation/unit_models/soec_design.rst

 side.

-The hydrogen side properties are specified by providing a physical property parameter block to the ``hydrogen_side_package`` config option, and must contain only hydrogen and water.
-The oxygen side properties are specified by providing a physical property parameter block to the ``oxygen_side_package`` config option, and must contain at least oxygen and other sweep gas components.
-Typeical sweep gas choices are air or steam.
+The hydrogen side properties are specified by providing a physical property parameter block to the ``hydrogen_side_property_package`` config option, and must contain only hydrogen and water.
+The oxygen side properties are specified by providing a physical property parameter block to the ``oxygen_side_property_package`` config option, and must contain at least oxygen and other sweep gas components.
+Typical sweep gas choices are air or steam.
 It is recommended that the ``idaes.power_generation.properties.natural_gas_PR`` property parameters be used with the generic IDAES property package.
 See the example above.